ritikarora108/ai-powered-sast-tool/frontend/README.md

 ## Integration with Backend

-This frontend is designed to work with the Keygraph SAST Tool backend.
+This frontend is designed to work with the AI-Powered SAST Tool backend.
 The backend handles:

 - Repository cloning
 - Code scanning using OpenAI